Mad for marula fruit: facts about the marula tree

 The marula tree is a green, leafy tree that is resistant to drought so that each tree still manages to produce plenty of marula fruit during dry seasons.

-Known as “the king of African trees” the marula tree is a medium-sized tree standing sturdy at between 9 and 18 metres tall.
+Known as “the king of African trees” the marula tree is a medium-sized tree standing tall at between 9 and 18 metres tall.
 This single-stemmed marula tree is found in 29 countries.
 Female trees bear up to 500 kilograms of fruit each year, while the male marula tree puts on a delicate floral display instead.

-The marula tree is deciduous and dioecious, which basically means that each tree has a specific sex.
-This led to the belief that drinking an infusion made from the bark of a male tree would lead to the birth of a boy, while drinking a bark infusion from the female tree would result in the birth of a girl.
+The marula tree is dioecious, which basically means that each tree has a specific sex.
+This led to the traditional belief that drinking an infusion made from the bark of a male tree would lead to the birth of a boy, while drinking a bark infusion from the female tree would result in the birth of a girl.

 The juicy marula fruit belongs to the same family as the mango and so it has similar properties.
 It has a yellow peel, white flesh and a large kernel, or pip, in its centre.